nozomi-75/ZenPad/src/main/resources/notes/python/basics/PrintData.md

-# Understanding Variables and Data Types in Python
+# Data Types in Python

 When you write a program, you often need to store information—like a name, a number, or a true/false value.
 In Python, you use **variables** to do this.
 You can think of a variable as a labeled box where you keep a piece of information you want to use later.